Sure vs. Unsure LanguageWritten by Scott Dreyer

 Recently a member of our DreyerCoaching teacher team and I were working with a Chinese professional man and his American supervisor.
 We were working on helping the Chinese man write better emails in English.
 One big issue was: expressing certainty and uncertainty.
 This is important, because you need to tell your reader (or listener) how sure you are about something.

-Take a look and you can use these words and phrases in your communication:
+Take a look at these words and phrases you can use in your communication:

 |CERTAIN / SURE||UNCERTAIN / UNSURE|